-5. Uninstall the previous release of Cloudera Data Science Workbench.
-Perform this step on the master node, as well as all the worker nodes.
+7. Uninstall the previous release of Cloudera Data Science Workbench.
+Perform this step on the master host, as well as all the worker hosts.

+'''

 yum remove cloudera-data-science-workbench

+'''

-6. Install the latest version of Cloudera Data Science Workbench using the CSD and parcel.
-Note that when you are configuring role assignments for the Cloudera Data Science Workbench service, the Master role must be assigned to the same node that was running as master prior to the upgrade.
+8. Install the latest version of Cloudera Data Science Workbench using the CSD and parcel.
+Note that when you are configuring role assignments for the Cloudera Data Science Workbench service, the Master role must be assigned to the same host that was running as master prior to the upgrade.

-For installation instructions, see Installing Cloudera Data Science Workbench 1.4.x Using Cloudera Manager on page 60.
+For installation instructions, see Installing Cloudera Data Science Workbench 1.5.x Using Packages on page 67.
 You might be able to skip the first few steps assuming you have the wildcard DNS domain and block devices already set up.

-- 7. Use your copy of the backup cdsw.conf created in Step 3 to recreate those settings in Cloudera Manager by configuring the corresponding properties under the Cloudera Data Science Workbench service. - a.
-Log in to the Cloudera Manager Admin Console. - b.
+- 9. Use your copy of the backup cdsw.conf created in Step 3 to recreate those settings in Cloudera Manager by configuring the corresponding properties under the Cloudera Data Science Workbench service. - a.
+Log into the Cloudera Manager Admin Console. - b.
 Go to the Cloudera Data Science Workbench service. - c.
 Click the Configuration tab. - d.
 The following table lists all the cdsw.conf properties and their corresponding Cloudera Manager properties (in bold).
 Use the search box to bring up the properties you want to modify. - e.
 Click Save Changes.